-3.2.1 DTLS
+2.2.1 DTLS

 DTLS is a protocol to provide secure communication functions for datagram.
 The functions are almost the same as those of TLS (Transport Layer Security).
 The use of DTLS on a UDP is specified in RFC4347.
-This protocol is applicable when using UDF in the transport layer or when encrypting ECHONET Lite transmission frames and preventing tampering in the transport layer.
+This protocol is applicable when using UDF in the transport layer or when encrypting ECHONET Lite transmission frames and

-3.2.2 IPsec
+2.2.2 IPsec